microsoft/vscode-react-native/README.md

 **We strongly recommend to use [Hermes engine and direct debugging](#hermes-engine-and-direct-debugging-recommended) in your application.**

-Below config showed classic debug mode in extension, we may remove it from extension in the future if it's totally removed officially.
+Below config showed classic debug mode in extension.
+With the version update of react-native, some features of Remote JavaScript Debugging may become unavailable, we will remove it from extension in the future if it's totally removed officially.

 ```json
 {